mattgaidica/Dantzer-Biologging/README.md

 The use of miniaturized, animal-borne bio-loggers to make physiological and environmental measurements from free-ranging animals is radically transforming scientific capabilities [Williams et al., 2019](https://besjournals.onlinelibrary.wiley.com/doi/abs/10.1111/1365-2656.13094).
 We have recently explored how to implement these technologies to expand the methods and resolution by which stress and performance are quantified in the wild [Gaidica & Dantzer, 2019](https://ecoevorxiv.org/huxw6/).

 ### Current Challenges
-Bio-logging constraints are not unlike those faced by human-based wearables.
-We require high-resolution neural and cardiac over long-duration studies in extreme environments.
-It will take significant strides in recording methodologies and technology to achieve these goals, but _now_ is a great time to pursue these challenges.

-Broad, yet ambitious goals should act to focus efforts of the bio-logging community:
+Bio-logging is historically niche due to the unique constraints of field biologists.
+From fish to birds, it is unreasonable to expect a one-size-fits-all solution.
+However, the ambitious goals of individuals *can and should* generalize to the bio-logging community under the following headings:

 1. _Standardize_ data collection and analysis methods.
 2. _Communicate_ approaches and insights.
 3. _Innovate_ tools and technologies.

-We want to make our methods and tools **open source**.
+We are doing our best to make our projects **open source**.
 You can read more about our approach in [the Wiki](https://github.com/mattgaidica/biologging/wiki/Architecture).

 ## Why squirrels?
 ![squirrels](https://github.com/mattgaidica/biologging/blob/master/assets/images/squirrels.jpg?raw=true)